If you sin, stop it

 - 13:14 The synagogue leader got ticked.
 He knew that Jews weren’t supposed to practice medicine on the Sabbath.5 So he scolded the crowd in the synagogue, “There are six days for working.
 Come on one of those days to get yourself healed.
 Don’t be coming here on the Sabbath for that.”

 - 13:15 The Lord answered, “Tell me this, you hypocrites.
-Every Sabbath, don’t each one of you untie your ox or your donkey so they’re free to get a drink of water?
+Every Sabbath, don’t each one of you untie your ox or your donkey and lead it out so they’re free to get a drink of water?

 - 13:16 Shouldn’t this woman be freed, too?
 She’s a daughter of Abraham who has been tied up by Satan for 18 years.
 Why not free her on the Sabbath?”